 Additionally, Darwin has served on numerous boards and committees within the Christian Church (Disciples of Christ), including its General Board for nearly twenty years.
 He was elected as a member of the Board of Trustees for Bethany College in 2004.

 Darwin is married to Rachel (Gerke) (Class of 75) and has two daughters, Dr. Elizabeth Rachel, 32, and Anna Lauren (Collins) Danley, 28.

 Darwin can be reached at (304) 829-7723 or firstname.lastname@example.org.

 Long-time College employee Shirley Kemp has been associated with Bethany for 45 years.
 Shirley’s smile, wit and calm are instrumental to the success of the advancement office.
 Prior to coming to institutional advancement, she served the admission office for ten years.
 She is the “keeper” of the records, responsible for gift entry and reporting as well as monitoring data input and pulling the many lists for the Bethany community.

 Outside of the office, Shirley enjoys working with Special Olympics, loves to golf and is active in the Castleman’s Run United Methodist Church.
 Her loyal companion is her Brittany Spaniel, Abby.
 Shirley can be reached at (304) 829-7485 or email@example.com.

-Alex can be reached at (304) 829-7411 or email@example.com.
+He can be reached at (304) 829-7221 or firstname.lastname@example.org.